Inner Mongolia: Government and politics

 Under the Constitution of the People's Republic of China, articles 112–122, autonomous regions have limited autonomy in both the political and economic arena.
 Autonomous regions have more discretion in administering economic policy in the region in accordance with national guidelines.
 Structurally, the Chairman—who legally must be an ethnic minority and is usually ethnic Mongolian—is always kept in check by the Communist Party Regional Committee Secretary, who is usually from a different part of China (to reduce corruption) and Han Chinese.
-As of May 2023, the current party secretary is Shi Taifeng.
+As of May 2023, the current party secretary is Sun Shaocheng.
 The Inner Mongolian government and its subsidiaries follow roughly the same structure as that of a Chinese province.
 With regards to economic policy, as a part of increased federalism characteristics in China, Inner Mongolia has become more independent in implementing its own economic roadmap.

 The position of Chairman of Inner Mongolia alternates between Khorchin Mongols in the east and the Tumed Mongols in the west.
 Since the end of the Cultural Revolution, this convention has not been broken.
 The family of Ulanhu has retained influence in regional politics ever since the founding the People's Republic.
 His son Buhe and granddaughter Bu Xiaolin both served as Chairman of the region.